AlloyinIllinoisan/DIC-SEM/README.md

 Run XCorrel and quit right after.
 You only need the ima.PAR file to save the parameters.

 Open the ima.PAR file in Notepad and then open "Create IMA_PAR files.py".
 You no longer need to change the value in line 68.
 Input the values from ima.PAR into the labelled section (lines 75-81), and change anything else that indicates it should be changed.
-Run this once all necessary changes have been made.
+Run this script TWICE after all necessary changes have been made.

 After making the .PAR and .ima files, close Spyder.
 You will get an error when running Double_Click_Me.bat otherwise.